ovidigital/js-object-to-json/README.md

 // A variable containing a JavaScript object as a string
 $jsObjectString = "{ foo:  'bar' }";

-// Convert the Javascript object to JSON format
+// Convert the JavaScript object to JSON format
 $json = \OviDigital\JsObjectToJson\JsConverter::convertToJson($jsObjectString);

+// Alternatively convert the JavaScript object to a PHP array
+$phpArray = \OviDigital\JsObjectToJson\JsConverter::convertToArray($jsObjectString);
 ```

 ## Contributing